 Our day started well.
-We all jumped in our rented Renault Clio hired from Procar. in Reykjavik. and drove the 50 kilometres out to the Blue Lagoon.
-The Blue lagoon Iceland winter time meant it was dark when we arrived.
+We all jumped in our rented Renault Clio hired from Procar. in Reykjavik. and drove the 50 kilometres out to the Blue Lagoon in the dark.
 Our entry time was booked for 9.30am and it was still pitch black during winter at this time.
 It makes for some great driving stories now I can tell you!

 Where do we stay in Iceland?

 We stayed at Downtown Reykjavik Apartments.
+The Apartments are located on the edge of the Reykjavik CDB.
 Apartments at Downtown Reykjavik Apartments are modern and offer a kitchenette free wifi and very friendly staff who love to help you.
 There are also multiple apartments designed for families.

 For the latest prices click HERE

 As we pulled up into the car park it was still as dark as midnight.
 We seemed to be one of the first to arrive as it was not a problem finding a car park in one of the biggest car parks I have ever seen.
 We made our way from the car park into the entrance.
 As you walk up the path it feels like the lava rocks have been cut on either side to make way for the path.
 They are both so high on either side of you that you can’t see the pools at all.
 Just as you reach the building there is a small glimpse of the Blue Lagoon.
 This is where we all got very excited.
 We were only a little bit early so we did not think it would be a problem.
 We tried to take some pictures out the front of the girls but it was still just too dark for it.

 As we made our way in we spotted the front counter and made our way over to it weaving in and our of the roped areas.
 This was the first sign that the Blue Lagoon could get really busy at times.
 Mark was at the front desk confirming our entry when I finally made it up to him.
 We decided a towel each would be a good idea but we opted out of the robes and the slippers.